Dinosaur Underpants

 I recently heard someone criticizing shows like iCarly for all the perversity, and it got me thinking, "when wasn't Nickelodeon perverse?"
 You're talking about a network that got its start with dumping green slime onto unsuspecting kids who said "I don't know."
 This is the network that has brought us the surreal, sick depravity of Ren and Stimpy and Invader Zim, the gross-out splashes of Double Dare and You Can't Do That On Television, the trippy postmodernist double-entendres of Rocko's Modern Life and Adventures of Pete and Pete, the subversive goofyness of Salute Your Shorts and All That, all that bizarre claymation, the existence of puppets of any kind, and those other assorted surreal clips, shorts, and bumpers where giant orange balls leveled cities and boys turned inside out.
 Plus, a whole lot of Marc Summers working through his germaphobia... and perhaps truly enjoying the process of putting kid contestants through the rigors of "Harvey's Wild Oats" on national television and still not letting them go home with the Garfield telephone.

 My childhood Nickelodeon fanboy obsession probably began when I used to watch Eureka's Castle (don't ask, I just remember the castle), Maya the Bee, and Fraggle Rock... but I was so young then my memory of some of those shows bleeds into the commercial breaks, so if you ask me, Fraggle Rock involved the board game "Knock Out" and for some reason I remember seeing a traffic light with about 10 multicolored lights on it inside David the Gnome.
 Also, the less said about Weinerville the better, especially in these times (I'd need substances and maybe therapy to deal with it), although I have to admire Nickelodeon for giving what I can only assume was a homeless street performer ("puppeteer?") they found outside the studio his own kids' show.
-All I remember is the Halloween one where he asked what the kid in the zombie costume was eating and the kid says, "a hand."
+Did the gamble pay off?
+Well... all I remember is the Halloween one where he asked what the kid in the zombie costume was eating and the kid says, "a hand."
 Some of it seems to seep up from my subconscious to this day, but some of it may just be a fever dream.
 I did watch a lot of Pete and Pete and Wild and Crazy Kids in the heat of the summer, so I was quite literally in a fever dream half the time.

 Speaking of Wild and Crazy Kids, that show used to get me downright dizzy, and not just for the opening montage.
 You couldn't watch any second of that show where all these kids would be outdoors doing fun competitions and not turn your head, see a bright beautiful sunny day outside waiting for you, and then turn back to the kids having fun on TV and go... "haha... they got messy!"
 I distinctly remember watching one in the middle of the blazing hot August sun one day from the couch where the dads had to place their foreheads on the end of a baseball bat and spin in circles until they were dizzy, and then try to play baseball with their kids or something while in the state of delirium.
 And I distinctly remember the exact combination of my sedentary dehydration, the overstimulation of my eyes, the under-utilization of my brain, the dry heat in the middle of the day, and the repetitive motion of the guys spinning around dizzy, actually making me want to blow CHUNKS.
 Not to mention it was fun watching the kid from Roseanne get stuck to the Velcro wall and left to die in one very strange cross-promo.